enogrob/ebook-practical-vim/PITCHME.md

 +++

-The `>G` command increases the indentation of the current line until the end of the file, then `.` command will repeat that.
+The `>G` command increases the indentation of the current line, then `.` command will repeat that.

 ![](assets/screenshot_8629.png)